MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Actions/Get-MgBetaDeviceManagementVirtualEndpointReportDailyAggregatedRemoteConnectionReport.md

 ## SYNOPSIS
 Get the daily aggregated remote connection reports, such as round trip time, available bandwidth, and so on, in a given period.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDeviceManagementVirtualEndpointReportDailyAggregatedRemoteConnectionReport](/powershell/module/Microsoft.Graph.DeviceManagement.Actions/Get-MgDeviceManagementVirtualEndpointReportDailyAggregatedRemoteConnectionReport?view=graph-powershell-v1.0)

 ## SYNTAX

 ### GetExpanded (Default)